 Divorce is a difficult legal matter that only increases in complexity when wealthy individuals are involved.
 At The Micklin Law Group, LLC in Nutley, we offer skilled representation to clients embroiled in high asset divorces throughout New Jersey.
 Our attorneys have more than 20 years of experience focusing on divorce and family law issues.

-Complex Assets in High Net Worth Divorces
+Complex Assets in High Net Worth Divorces, New Jersey

 Unlike most divorces, high net worth divorces come with myriad complex financial assets, including: